 - Add the shortening and butter and pulse until small pea-sized pieces of butter and shortening remain.

-- With processor running, add water slowly until the dough just begins to form a ball.
+- With the processor running, add water slowly until the dough just begins to form a ball.

-- On a floured surface, roll out dough, moving continually to ensure it is not sticking.
+- On a floured surface, roll out the dough, moving continually to ensure it is not sticking.

-- When approximately 12 inches in diameter, place in 9-inch pie dish.
-Leave 1/2 inch of excess dough and roll under to create rim.
+- When approximately 12 inches in diameter, place in a 9-inch pie dish.
+Leave ½ inch of excess dough and roll under to create a rim.
 Crimp edges and place in freezer until ready to use.
-Once frozen, the shell can be tightly wrapped and frozen up to two months.
+Once frozen, the shell can be tightly wrapped and frozen for up to two months.